-Command-Line Format compi compress-level=LEVEL
+Command-Line Format compress-level=LEVEL

-Permitted Values Туре numeric
+Туре Numeric

-Default 1
+Default Value 1

-Min Value 0
+Minimum Value 0

-Max Value 9
+Maximum Value 9

 Specifies the level of compression, ranging from "0" to "9": "0 "disables compression; "1" is fastest compression, and "9" is highest (and slowest) compression.
 The option is only meaningful for compression using the ZLIB or LZMA algorithm; it is ignored when any other algorithms are selected by the --compress-method option.